hyperledger/fabric/docs/source/cc_launcher.md

 Note that if no configured external builder claims a chaincode package, the peer will attempt to process the package as if it were created with the standard Fabric packaging tools such as the peer CLI or node SDK.

+**Note:** This is an advanced feature that will likely require custom packaging of the peer image.
+For example, the following samples use `go` and `bash`, which are not included in the current official `fabric-peer` image.

 ## External builder model

 Hyperledger Fabric External Builders and Launchers are loosely based on Heroku [Buildpacks](https://devcenter.heroku.com/articles/buildpack-api).
 A buildpack implementation is simply a collection of programs or scripts that transform application artifacts into something that can run.
 The buildpack model has been adapted for chaincode packages and extended to support chaincode execution and discovery.